Artistic Haven

 Image Source

 That initial sketch provides a solid foundation.
 This phase polishes every bump until the border looks completely uniform.
 Grab your light pencil and hover over your rough draft without touching down yet.
 Layer dozens of short, overlapping strokes along the existing path instead of pressing one thick mark.
 Engage your elbow rather than your wrist to keep those arcs sweeping naturally.
+Keep your graphite light so errors disappear instantly.
+Watch how your guide lines merge into one flawless loop.
+Adjusting your angle helps steady your hand, which works perfectly when you draw a pyramid too.

 5. Achieving Clean Lines by Erasing the Construction Guides